qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Polygon or line vector layer.

 ``Interval between vertices to add`` [number]
-  Distance between the nodes.
+  Distance between the vertices.
 Units are taken from the layer CRS.

   Default: *1.0*